asalavaty/influential/vignettes/Vignettes.md

   - ### Nature of association (without considering dependence direction)

-The function `double.cent.assess.noRegression` could be used to automaticelly assess both the distribution mode of centrality measures (two continuous variables) and the nature of their association.
+The function `double.cent.assess.noRegression` could be used to automatically assess both the distribution mode of centrality measures (two continuous variables) and the nature of their association.
 The analyses done through this formula are as follows:

 1.  **Normality assessment**:
       - Variables with **lower than** 5000 observations: *Shapiro-Wilk test*
-      - Variables with **over** 5000 observations: *Anderson-Darlin test* <br><br>
+      - Variables with **over** 5000 observations: *Anderson–Darling
+        test* <br><br>
-2.  **Dependemnce assessment**:
+2.  **Dependence assessment**:
       - *Hoeffding’s independence test*: Hoeffding’s test of independence is a test based on the population measure of deviation from independence which computes a D Statistics